jeetsh4h/AdventOfCode2024/README.md

 Each day's solution is organized in its own directory (Day01, Day02, etc.) containing:
 - `part_one.py`: Solution for the first puzzle
 - `part_two.py`: Solution for the second puzzle
-- `input.txt`: Puzzle input data
-- `test_input.txt`: Example input data (from the puzzle description)

-**Note**: Part two of the puzzle may have different test input than part one.
-Make sure to verify if a separate test input is provided for part two and adjust your solution accordingly.

 ## Running the Solutions